Amelia Strahan

 journalist

-I got my start along the Gulf Coast, where working in a smaller market taught me what it means to earn viewers’ trust and tell stories that matter.
+I got my start along the Gulf Coast, where working in a smaller market taught me how to earn viewers’ trust.

 Earlier in my career, I worked in production on Neil Cavuto: Coast to Coast at Fox Business Network in New York City, a role that taught me the value of journalistic integrity.

-My first real taste of the national stage came during college, when I interned at the Weekend Today Show, an experience that showed me just how powerful great storytelling can be.
+My first real taste of the national stage came during college, when I interned at the Weekend Today Show, an experience that showed me just how powerful strong storytelling can be.

 Growing up in small-town Mississippi taught me how to connect with people from all walks of life.
 It’s where I learned that great journalism doesn’t always come from big headlines.
-It comes from listening closely, showing up consistently, and earning trust one conversation at a time.
+It comes from listening closely, showing up in the community, and earning trust one conversation at a time.